DionWu/amtsimplified/content/posts/amt-taxes.md

 - You are filing as Single
 - You have a salaried job that pays $140,000 a year
-- And you have also dabbled around with the stock market, but due to unforseen global pandemics, you've lost or are projected to lose a good $20,000 on the year.
+- And you have also dabbled around with the stock market, but due to an unforseen global pandemic, you've lost or are projected to lose a good $20,000 on the year.

 You would end up with the below:

 {{<table "table table-striped table-bordered" >}}
-  Line Item | Value
+  Item | Value
   ------------- | -------------
  Wages, Salaries, Tips | $140,000
  Capital Loss | ($20,000)
+ |
  Total Income | $120,000
 {{</table>}}
-_*Important to note here is that if you contribute to a Traditional 401k through your employer, the actual line item in your W2 will already reflect those contributions.
-So for example, if your salary is $140,000 and you are going to contribute the max amount to your 401k in 2020 (19,500), your W2 would report total wages as $120,500.
-For the purposes of this, we will just use your gross income (everything before contributions)._
+_*Important to note here is that if you contribute to a Traditional 401k through your employer, the actual line item in your W2 for 'Wages, Salaries, Tips' will already reflect those contributions.
+So for example, if your salary is $140,000 and you are going to contribute the max amount to your 401k in 2020 (19,500), your W2 would report total wages as $120,500._

+_For the purposes of this example, we will use your gross income (before 401k contributions)._

 Step 2: Subtract Adjustments and get your Adjusted Gross Income (AGI)
 ----